 Waveorb aims to provide everything you need for creating, deploying and maintaining modern web apps.
 The platform has been developed from real world needs and uses standard but cutting edge technologies to make sure your app stays at the top of the game.

 All our libraries are focused on speed and performance using only the latest technologies.
-The initial bundle size using only the web client is only around 1KB compressed, and zero KB if you don't need a backend.
+The initial asset bundle size using only the web client is incredibly small, and can be zero bytes if you don't need a backend.
 Can't get much better than that, right?

 Waveorb is open source, totally free and MIT licensed.
 Use it for whatever you want without paying anything.
 The code is hosted on Github where anyone can read the source code, report issues and contribute.
 The platform is installed via npm, the standard package manager for NodeJS.

-You can use any frontend library for your app.
+You can also use any frontend library for your app.
 React, Vue, Svelte or just vanilla HTML and JS, it's up to you.
-Just drop the waveorb client into a Wordpress or Wix site if you need some extra interactivity or need to save some data.
+Just drop the Waveorb client into a Wordpress or Wix site if you need some extra interactivity or need to save some data.

 Maintainability and SEO

-As other frontend libraries evolve, they change their APIs, making your app hard to maintain.
+As other frontend libraries evolve, they change their APIs, making your app hard, and expensive, to maintain.
 In some cases libraries are even abandoned, forcing you to rewrite your app if you want to keep it up to date, which takes time and is costly.
 With Waveorb it's much easier, the app you made today will only get better as browser technologies evolve.

 In case you're wondering, you can still create components and build your app just like with other frontend frameworks, it's very flexible.
 Give it a try and let us know what you think.